Thorn-Vouel-Berg Government

 The Thorn-Vouel-Berg Government was the government of Luxembourg between 15 June 1974 and 16 July 1979.

-It was led by, and named after, Prime Minister Gaston Thorn.
-Throughout the term, Thorn's Democratic Party formed a coalition with the Luxembourg Socialist Workers' Party (LSAP).
-At first, the Deputy Prime Minister was Raymond Vouel, but he left to become European Commissioner in 1976, and was replaced by Bernard Berg.
+It was led by Prime Minister Gaston Thorn, whose Democratic Party formed a coalition with the Luxembourg Socialist Workers' Party (LSAP).
+At first, the Deputy Prime Minister was Raymond Vouel.
+When he left to become European Commissioner in 1976, he was replaced by Bernard Berg.

-The Ministry was formed after the election of 1974, which saw the Christian Social People's Party (CSV) remain the largest single party, but without a majority of seats in the legislature.
+The government was formed after the election of 1974, which saw the Christian Social People's Party (CSV) remain the largest single party, despite coming second in vote share behind the LSAP and obtaining a record low of 18 seats.
+This was the first time since World War II that the CSV was not in government.